 The Weight of Carbon Emissions’ Impact

 According to the EPA, every gallon of diesel burned results in about 22 pounds of carbon emissions.
-As we’ve mentioned, carbon dioxide is a greenhouse gas that’s responsible for trapping heat in our atmosphere.
-However, as we work to fight climate change, it’s a delicate balancing act – too much carbon dioxide, too much heat.
+Carbon dioxide is responsible for trapping heat in our atmosphere.
+However, it’s a delicate balancing act – too much carbon dioxide, too much heat.
 One method of combating these emissions is to offset, or counterbalance, them.

 Although there are better ways to combat carbon emissions (we’ll get into that in a moment), the trees analogy is useful because it helps us think of emissions impacts in terms of space.
 Trees take up space, and you can be sure that one tree isn’t enough to combat the carbon emissions of your entire heavy equipment fleet.
 So, how much space would it take to offset one year of emissions put out by one piece of heavy equipment?